kubesaw/export-operator/README.md

 [![Validate Primer](https://github.com/cooktheryan/gitops-primer/actions/workflows/validate-primer.yaml/badge.svg)](https://github.com/cooktheryan/gitops-primer/actions/workflows/validate-primer.yaml)

-# export-operator
+# snapshot-operator
-Export Operator is an operator based on GitOps Primer (https://github.com/migtools/gitops-primer) that can be deployed within a Kubernetes environment to export objects out of the cluster and either make them available for download or store them within a Git repository.
+Snapshot Operator is an operator based on GitOps Primer (https://github.com/migtools/gitops-primer) that can be deployed within a Kubernetes environment to export objects out of the cluster and either make them available for download or store them within a Git repository.

 ## Developing
-If you would like to test or develop using the Export Operator deploy Minikube(https://minikube.sigs.k8s.io/docs/start/) or Kind(https://kind.sigs.k8s.io/) and run the following.
+If you would like to test or develop using the Snapshot Operator deploy Minikube(https://minikube.sigs.k8s.io/docs/start/) or Kind(https://kind.sigs.k8s.io/) and run the following.

 ```